MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/slack-provisioning-tutorial.md

 ### Important tips for assigning users to Slack

-*	It is recommended that a single Azure AD user be assigned to Slack to test the provisioning configuration.
+*	It is recommended that a single Azure AD user is assigned to Slack to test the provisioning configuration.
 Additional users and/or groups may be assigned later.

 *	When assigning a user to Slack, you must select the **User** or "Group" role in the assignment dialog.
 The "Default Access" role does not work for provisioning.

 ## Configuring user provisioning to Slack

-This section guides you through connecting your Azure AD to Slack's user account provisioning API, and configuring the provisioning service to create, update and disable assigned user accounts in Slack based on user and group assignment in Azure AD.
+This section guides you through connecting your Azure AD to Slack's user account provisioning API, and configuring the provisioning service to create, update, and disable assigned user accounts in Slack based on user and group assignment in Azure AD.

 **Tip:** You may also choose to enabled SAML-based Single Sign-On for Slack, following the instructions provided in [Azure portal](https://portal.azure.com).
 Single sign-on can be configured independently of automatic provisioning, though these two features compliment each other.